luk036/luk036.github.io/projgeom/01proj_geom.md

 ### Finite projective plane

-- Yet we may assign the homogeneous coordinate to a finite projective plane, where the vector operations are in a finite field.
+- Yet we may assign the homogeneous coordinate to a finite projective plane where the vector operations are in a finite field.

-- E.g. The poker card geometry is a finite projective plane of order 3.
+- E.g. the poker card geometry is a finite projective plane of order 3.

 - The smallest finite projective plane (order 2) contains only 7 points and 7 lines.

-- If the order is a prime number or prime powers, then we can easily construct the finite projective plane via finite field and homogeneous coordinate.
+- If the order is prime or prime powers, then we can easily construct the finite projective plane via finite fields and homogeneous coordinates.

-- The non-existence of finite projective plane of order 10 was proved in 1989.
+- In 1989, the nonexistence of finite projective plane of order 10 was proved .
 The proof took the equivalent of 2000 hours on a Cray 1 supercomputer.

-- The existences of many other higher order finite projective planes are still an open question.
+- The existence of many other higher order finite projective planes remains an open question.

 ---

 ### Not covered in this work

-- Unless mention specifically, we don't discuss finite projective plane further more.
+- Unless specifically mentioned, we will not discuss finite projective plane further more.

-- Although the coordinate system is not a requirement in general projective geometry, practically all examples we are dealing with have homogeneous coordinates.
-All the proofs of theorems are based on the assumption of homogeneous coordinates.
+- Although coordinate systems are not a requirement for general projective geometry, practically all examples we deal with have homogeneous coordinates.
+The proofs of all theorems are based on the assumption of homogeneous coordinates.

 ---